 Build a library of self-improvement books and promote their use to your employees.

 Establish rules on their care and loan periods (I used 30 days).
 Encourage field staff who travel by car, truck, or airplane to take advantage of them.
-This turns travel time into a highly productive activity when personal development CDs are playing.
+This turns travel time into a highly productive activity when personal development books and programs are playing.

 The library that I built became popular not only with my staff but also with people in other departments.
 I was relieved when the other department heads put together their own libraries.

 The information that my staff acquired from these materials was evident in their attitude, productivity, and performance.
 And it became a regular topic at staff meetings.

 This library proved to be a key component in increasing and maintaining employee motivation.

 Send them inspiring quotes from famous people.
 Send a quote of the month or week.
 You can find quotes by category in book form, on the Internet, and on this site.

 I carefully selected each quote so that it matched current objectives, active program themes, and the time of year.
 I sent one out at the start of each month.